-With Spot Virtual Machines, Microsoft provides Azure cloud customers a pricing model that offers Azure compute capacity at 90% the cost of pay-as-you-go.
-Formerly known as Low Priority VMs, Spot VMs are allocated from Azure’s excess compute capacity and enable workloads to run for significantly reduced costs.
+With Azure Spot Virtual Machines, Microsoft provides Azure cloud customers a pricing model that offers Azure compute capacity at 90% the cost of pay-as-you-go.
+Formerly known as Low Priority VMs, these Azure spot instances are allocated from Azure’s excess compute capacity and enable workloads to run for significantly reduced costs.

 Azure VM pricing models

-Spot virtual machines allow customers to purchase VMs from a pool of unused spare capacity at a significantly lower price—up to 90% less—than pay-as-you-go.
-The lower cost comes with the provision that Spot VMs can be taken away with minimal warning if demand for capacity increases or instances are needed to service reserved instances or pay-as-you-go customers.
+Azure spot VMs allow customers to purchase VMs from a pool of unused spare capacity at a significantly lower price—up to 90% less—than pay-as-you-go.
+The lower cost comes with the provision that these Azure spot instances can be taken away with minimal warning if demand for capacity increases or instances are needed to service reserved instances or pay-as-you-go customers.
 While the risk of disruption can make Spot VMs challenging for mission critical, production workloads that can’t afford a service interruption, significant cost savings can be achieved by running many kinds of workloads, from stateless, non-production applications to big data, on Spot VMs.

 No long-term commitment or upfront payments, you can increase or decrease capacity as you need it and pay (by the second) only for what you use.
 This can be more expensive than Azure’s other pricing options, but this option often gives customers the flexibility and availability needed for mission-critical, unpredictable workloads.
 Learn more about Azure pay-as-you-go instances.